 Positive affirmations helped me restructure my belief system.
 And in doing so, they helped me recover from an eating disorder.
 I’m such an advocate of their power that I continue to use them daily to help shape me into the woman I want to be.

 I’ll be completely honest; affirmations did not come naturally to me in the beginning.
 I found positive personal statements to be arrogant and was doubtful they’d work.
 And I was skeptical that by professing my love for myself that I would actually love myself.
 Being the scientist that I am, I decided to run a small personal experiment on the efficacy of affirmations.
 I chose 5 negative re-occurring thoughts I knew that were keeping me from recovery.
 Then I countered them with 5 positive thoughts.

 - “No man is going to love me” became “I have great things to offer in a relationship”

 - “I am an out of control failure” became “I am in control of my actions and behaviors”

 - “I’m bulimic” became “I am a healthy and intuitive eater and getting stronger day by day”

 - “I am fat and ugly” became “I am beautiful inside and out”

 - “I don’t deserve love” became “I deserve my love and affection”

 The number of binges and purges I had decreased.
 And I started to treat myself with more love and compassion.
 Seeing results in both my actions and thoughts was AWESOME!
-After this month long experiment I was convinced positive affirmations do indeed work.
+After this month-long experiment, I was convinced positive affirmations do indeed work.
 So I continued to use them.
-I came up with more affirmations to incorporate in my daily life.
+I came up with more affirmations to incorporate into my daily life.

 Experimenting with Affirmations